Fourmilab/ratburger.org/wp-content/plugins/wp-rss-aggregator/readme.txt

 == Automatically import RSS feeds & display them on your site ==

 * No limit on the number of sources to import from.
+* Manage all your sources from a single page.
 * No limit on the number of items to import.
-* Automate each feed's import with individual or global schedules.
+* Automate each feed's import with unique or global schedules.
-* Multiple [templates](https://kb.wprssaggregator.com/article/457-templates) to display items across your site.
-* Choose to show, hide and/or link the author, source and publish date for every template.
-* Show or hide pagination on your templates, and display specific pages.
+* Customisable [templates](https://kb.wprssaggregator.com/article/457-templates) with various styling options.
-* Use our [wp-rss-aggregator] [shortcode](https://kb.wprssaggregator.com/article/54-how-to-use-the-shortcode-to-display-feed-items) or [Gutenberg block](https://kb.wprssaggregator.com/article/454-displaying-imported-items-block-gutenberg) to display items.
+* Built-in [shortcode](https://kb.wprssaggregator.com/article/54-how-to-use-the-shortcode-to-display-feed-items) and [block](https://kb.wprssaggregator.com/article/454-displaying-imported-items-block-gutenberg) to display items.
 * Feed auto-discovery (add sources without the exact RSS feed URL).
-* Open YouTube, DailyMotion and Vimeo videos directly.
-* Limit the number of feed items stored for better performance.
+* Youtube importing using just a channel or user URL.
+* Playable Youtube videos directly on your site.
-* Limit the number of feed items fetched per import for better performance.
+* Limit the items stored and fetched for better performance.
-* Create a custom RSS feed from imported items to use elsewhere.
+* Create a custom RSS feed from imported items.
 * Extendable via action and filter hooks.

 [Click here to learn more about the free WP RSS Aggregator plugin.](https://www.wprssaggregator.com/extension/core-plugin/?utm_source=wordpress-dot-org&utm_medium=readme&utm_campaign=readme_learn_more&utm_content=learn_more)

-== NEW SINCE v4.13: Templates, gutenberg block, improved logs ==

-Create as many [templates](https://kb.wprssaggregator.com/article/457-templates) as you need to display feed items in different ways across your site.
-Be it on the homepage, in a sidebar, or in the footer, you can specify which template to use and which sources to display in each individual area.

-Our brand new [gutenberg block](https://kb.wprssaggregator.com/article/454-displaying-imported-items-block-gutenberg) ensures seamless integration with WordPress.
-Choose the template to use and the sources to display, then you're all set (plus a few other customisation options).
-If you are using the classic WordPress editor, we've got you covered.
-Click on the WP RSS Aggregator button in the TinyMCE editor to open our shortcode modal.
-It has all the same options as the block, ensuring that no functionality is lost no matter what you use.

-[Debug logs](https://kb.wprssaggregator.com/article/110-error-logs-system-information) are an important part of any site.
-From time to time, some feeds may have problems that are hard to find.
-With our new and improved logging system we are reducing the time it takes to find the problem and making it easier to figure out the best solution.

 == Who is the plugin for?? ==